-I wish to thank all those who participated in this year's survey, including Minnesota DNR field staff, Tamarac National Wildlife Refuge, Superior National Forest (Cook and Grand Marais offices), tribal staff from the Leech Lake, Fond-du-Lac, Grand Portage and Red Lake Bands of Ojibwe, and the 1854 Treaty Authority.
+I wish to thank all those who participated in this year's survey, including staff with the Minnesota DNR, Superior National Forest (Cook, Ely, and Grand Marais offices), Leech Lake, Fond-du-Lac, Grand Portage, and Red Lake Bands of Ojibwe, and the 1854 Treaty Authority.
+This project was funded in part by the Wildlife Restoration Program (Pittman-Robertson).